Lost in Space (film): AccoladesLost in Space received six Saturn Award nominations, including Best Supporting Actor for Oldman. The film also received a Golden Raspberry Award nomination for Worst Remake or Sequel, but lost to the tied Godzilla, The Avengers and Psycho.

 At the 1998 Stinkers Bad Movie Awards, the film won Worst Supporting Actress for Chabert and was nominated for four other awards: Worst Song in a Movie for "Lost in Space" (lost to "Come with Me"), Worst Resurrection of a TV Show (lost to The Avengers), Worst Director for Hopkins (lost to Jeremiah Chechik for The Avengers), and Worst Picture (lost to Spice World).

 Home media

-VHS, DVD, and later a Blu-ray have been released for the film.
+VHS, Laserdisc, DVD, and later a Blu-ray have been released for the film.
 Both the DVD and Blu-ray releases contain deleted scenes.

+The film was released on 4K UHD Blu-ray on September 2, 2025 by Arrow Video.